 c.
 Approved Rates are those Rates set and approved by the AGENCY to be applied for the Rate Year.

-Rate Methodology: the method and steps set forth in this document, which shall be used to govern the calculation of solid waste and recyclables Rates by the AGENCY.
+Rate Methodology: the method and steps set forth in this document, which shall be used to govern the calculation of Rates by the AGENCY.

 Rate Year: a one year period beginning July 1 and ending the subsequent June 30 during which time a single Rate per type of service applies.

-Recoverable Expenses: expenses, which may be reimbursed to CONTRACTOR but upon which CONTRACTOR, will not receive an Operating Ratio.
+Recoverable Expenses: means Major Recoverable Expenses and Other Recoverable Expenses, all of which will be reimbursed to CONTRACTOR but upon which CONTRACTOR will not receive an Operating Ratio.

-Revenue Increase (Decrease) Required: the difference between Total Revenues and Allowable Expenses gross up for the Operating Ratio plus Recoverable Expenses.
+Revenue Increase (Decrease) Required: the difference between Total Revenues and Allowable Expenses grossed up for the Operating Ratio plus Recoverable Expenses.

-Total Revenues: all revenues recognized by CONTRACTOR less actual IOCR during one Rate Year, including, but not limited to, those revenues derived from Rates, interest income from intercompany loans and advances that have periodic payments of interest and principal and a loan period of greater than 90 days, insurance refunds or dividends, gains and (losses) on sales of fixed assets, service charges assessed on delinquent accounts, diverted materials sale, CDP materials sale and other revenue, if any, and all other revenues related to CONTRACTOR's operating activities (intercompany revenues received from other affiliates for pooled costs are not includable in Total Revenue, but have been included in the 2003 base year amounts for Other Allowable Non-Fuel Expenses and are adjusted each year by the application of the Adjusted CPI Index to the prior year approved rate package amount for Other Allowable Non-Fuel Expenses).
+Total Revenues: all revenues, except for Franchise Fees, recognized by CONTRACTOR less actual IOCR during one Rate Year, including, but not limited to, those revenues derived from Rates, interest income from Intercompany loans and advances that have periodic payments of interest and principal and a loan period of greater than 90 days, insurance refunds or dividends, gains and (losses) on sales of fixed assets, service charges assessed on delinquent accounts, diverted materials sale, CDP materials sale and other revenue, if any, and all other revenues related to CONTRACTOR's operating activities (intercompany revenues received from other affiliates for pooled costs are not includable in Total Revenue, but have been included in the 2003 base year amounts for Other Allowable Non-Fuel Expenses and are adjusted each year by the application of the Adjusted CPI Index to the prior year approved rate package amount for Other Allowable Non-Fuel Expenses).
 Revenues from materials sales attributed to the CDP operations shall be accounted for separately.
+Revenues from Franchise Fees shall be excluded in accordance with the definition of Pass-Through Costs.

 IV.
 RATE SETTING IMPLEMENTATION AND GUIDELINES